WangLabHKUST/CELLO/README.md

 ## Citation

-The abstract of this project has been submitted to [AsianEvo 2018](http://www.asianevo.org/), and is now under review.
+The abstract of this project has been accepted by [AsiaEvo 2018](http://www.asianevo.org/) for oral presentation.

 ## Contact